themesberg/flowbite/content/getting-started/django.md

 }
 ```

-4. Include Flowbite's JavaScript file using CDN or by including it from the `node_modules/` folder:
+4. Include Flowbite's JavaScript file inside the `_base.html` file just before the end of the `<body>` tag using CDN or by including it directly from the `node_modules/` folder:

 ```html
 <script src="https://unpkg.com/flowbite@{{< current_version >}}/dist/flowbite.js"></script>